Top 10 Ixalan Cards in Magic: The Gathering

 Yep, another black enchantment, this time demanding five mana.
 Revel in Riches implements two potent abilities.
 First, whenever a creature an opponent controls dies, you create one of the previously-seen treasure tokens (this stacks quickly in multiplayer matches).
 Second, at the beginning of your upkeep, if you have ten or more treasures, you automatically win!

-Revel not only fuels your resources by providing mana-sacrifices, its win condition makes your opponents sweat whenever your treasures begin approaching double digits.
+Revel not only fuels your resources by providing mana-sacrifices, but its win condition makes your opponents sweat whenever your treasures begin approaching double digits.

 5. Vraska, Relic Seeker